Stráž pod Ralskem: History

 The first written mention is from 1283, when a castle was built here.
-The castle and the settlement were called Wartenberg and their owners became known as the Wartenberg family.
-In 1504, the Wartenberg family sold the estate to Bartholomew Hirschpergar, who rebuilt the medieval Gothic castle into a comfortable aristocratic residence.
+The castle and the settlement were called Wartenberg/Vartenberk and their owners became known as the Vartenberk family.
+In 1504, the Vartenberk family sold the estate to Bartholomew Hirschpergar, who rebuilt the medieval Gothic castle into a comfortable aristocratic residence.

 At the end of the 19th century, tourism began to develop and Stráž pod Ralskem turned into a resort.
-In 1963, uranium ore was found and tourism has partly given way to industrialization.
+In 1963, uranium ore was found and tourism has partly given way to industrialisation.
 The uranium ore mining ended in 1996.